AlrikF/Alrik-Portfolio/content/pages/index.md

     backgroundSize: full
     title: 'Hey There!
 I’m Alrik Fernandes '
     subtitle: >-
-      I'm a Computer Science graduate from the University of Southern California Welcome
+      I'm a Computer Science graduate from the University of Southern California.
+My interests lie at the intersection of Software Development, Machine Learning and Data Engineering
     styles:
       self:
         height: auto